FTC disclosure tour-de-force here. The following article was last updated on Oct 26, 2022 ...

 Portable Air Compressor(s) For Long Distance Solo Riding

 Being a sport touring site, let's bypass the "how much luggage" discussion and assume you've got two saddle bags and a top case.
 The short of it is, you've got storage.
 Where weight capacity might of concern, all of the products we recommend aim to be as light as possible.

 For individual riders and secluded twisty travel, Slime's 40001 motorcycle tire inflator covers a lot of ground.
 Adapting to any 12-volt power source, it can inflate a standard car tire within minutes.
 While the additional cables might be useful outside of motorcycling, the unit itself defaults to SAE (think battery tender), so ditching them for said extension simplifies things.

-Should you have a tendency to overpack, you might benefit from the sleek, stealthy profile of Engrepo’s hand-held lithium-ion digital tire inflator.
-Rechargeable via wall or automotive outlet, it can inflate a motorcycle tire in under three minutes.
+Should you have a tendency to overpack, you might benefit from the sleek, stealthy profile of the CycPlus 2 digital tire inflator.
+Rechargeable via built-in micro usb port, it can inflate a motorcycle tire in under three minutes.
 The backlit display offers four measurement units (PSI, Bar, KPa and Kg/cm2), allowing automatic shut off at your desired tire pressure.

 Tire Inflation For Two-Up Tours and One-Up Local Travel